-AEP Texas plans to prepare its power transmission system in the Port Isabel and South Padre Island area to better withstand adverse Gulf Coast weather through a $51 million rehabilitation program.
+AEP Texas representatives plan to prepare a power transmission system upgrade in the Port Isabel and South Padre Island area to better withstand adverse Gulf Coast weather through a $51 million rehabilitation program.
 The project includes a rebuild of about 12 miles of 138-kilovolt transmission line.

 The project also reduces the likelihood and duration of power outages, while supporting economic growth and the region’s crucial tourism sector.

-Crews will complete the work in two phases:
+Crews plan to complete the project in 3 phases:

 Coates Field Service serves as AEP Texas' right-of-way representative on this project.
 Since last Fall, Coates right-of-way agents have been working with landowners to notify them of field activities.
 As the project moves forward, right-of-way agents are working with landowners along the line route to discuss necessary easements for the project.

-AEP Texas urges landowners to please contact the right-of-way agent listed on the letter they may receive to discuss questions regarding possible easements or other project-related questions.
-AEP Texas and Coates wants to be a good neighbor and help to answer any concerns that customers may have.
+AEP Texas representatives urge landowners to please contact the right-of-way agent listed on the letter they may receive to discuss questions regarding possible easements or other project-related questions.
+AEP Texas and Coates representatives want to be good neighbors and help to answer any concerns that customers may have.

-AEP Texas hosted an informational come-and-go open house for area residents on Thursday, January 17, at the Port Isabel High School cafeteria in Port Isabel from 4:30 to 6:30p.m.
+AEP Texas hosted an informational come-and-go open house for area residents on Thursday, January 17, 2019, at the Port Isabel High School cafeteria in Port Isabel from 4 p.m. to 6:30 p.m.
+The project team also held a construction open house in October 2019.

 * The accompanying map depicts the project area.
 It should be noted that the map contained on this site is for information purposes only.
 AEP reserves the right to alter, change, or amend the map at any time without notice and AEP provides no warranty about the accuracy of content.
 Keep this in mind when reviewing this map.
 However, AEP will make all attempts to keep this map as accurate as possible.
 If you have any questions about the accuracy of the current map please Contact Us.